dyenaan/dyenaan/README.md

 - Final-year Software Engineering student at the University of Calgary
 - Passionate about decentralized identity, secure messaging, and blockchain infrastructure
-- Enjoy building tools that empower communities and simplify complexity
+- Enjoy building tools that empower communities
 - Always exploring new ways to challenge myself and grow

 ---